mikezawitkowski/fireRiskSF/README.md

     - added credentials for accessing a geo lookup via geonames.org
   - 7/26/2016
     - Added new exploratory notebooks attempting seeking correlations with weather data
     - Added a report from a fellow SFBrigade member
+  - 8/11/2016
+    - Create first report
+    - Add new data explorations

 ### Requirements